jennybc/BIRS_13w5083/program.md

 __Software__ Brief presentations of 15 - 20 mins.
 Start times therefore approximate.

   * 20:00 Wolfgang Huber.
-Image analysis and high-throughput phenotyping with R. _Or DESeq?_
+Image analysis and high-throughput phenotyping with R.
   * 20:15 Anshul Kundaje.
 The ENCODE ChIP-seq pipeline: Robust QC and reproducibility-based adaptive thresholding for ChIP-seq data.
   * 20:30 X. Shirley Liu.
 Tools and databases about ChIP-seq data analysis.
   * 20:45 David Quigley.
 A free-standing, easy to use program that plots gene expression data and allows the user to generate gene expression correlation networks that are viewed in Cytoscape.